FodayFuard/Project_Excel2/README.md

 * Darker shades indicate states with a higher number of ZIP codes, such as Texas (1990), California (1802), and Pennsylvania (1835).

 Helps visualize geographic complexity and coverage, essential for logistics, service planning, or regional analysis.

 **Population by State**

 ![](pop.png)
-* Visually breaks down total population across the five most populous states.
+* Visually breaks down the total population across the five most populous states.

 * Highlights California (44.2M) and Texas (33.4M) as the most populated, with New York, Florida, and Pennsylvania following.